Power Florida Communities with Funded Lighting That Puts Safety First

 Real dollars.
 Real results.
 Grant-backed lighting for safer, stronger Florida communities.

 These four major funding programs make it easier for Florida communities to install Fonroche solar lighting without the grid, without delays, and without local budget strain.
 Whether you're illuminating roadways, schools, parks, or tribal lands, these grant pathways offer real dollars for real results.
-Fonroche aligns your project to meet funding priorities, so you can move quickly from application to installation.
+Fonroche aligns your project to meet funding priorities, so you can move quickly from installation application.
+See our full guide to Florida solar lighting grants and funding opportunities.

 HARPA (Hazard Mitigation Assistance through ARPA)